 • Tyrone & Sperrins

 The Tyrone & Sperrins region is dominated by the heather-clad slopes of the Sperrin Mountains, Northern Ireland’s largest and least explored mountain range.
 Discover the region's romantic landscapes, rich history and heritage, and wide range of outdoor activities.
 The region has plenty to offer, from the fascinating Ulster American Folk Park to historic buildings, intriguing archaeological sites and unique shopping and dining.
 Immerse yourself in the story of Irish emigration at the museum that brings it to life.
+An ideal way to explore the region is to follow the Sperrins' four Scenic Driving Routes, which were included in the National Geographic's list of the world's top 101 scenic drives in 2012.

 • Ulster American Folk Park